sagemath/trac_to_gh/Issue 6875.md

 # Issue 6875: [with patch, needs review] fill option is broken for polar_plot

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6875

 Original creator: whuss